ULTRASAT: Background

-The project, originally called LIMSAT, was renamed ULTRASAT – Ultraviolet TRansient Astronomy SATellite in 2011 when a proposal was submitted to NASA for the [Explorers program] 2012 Mission of Opportunity section, in collaboration with NASA's Ames Research Center.
+The project, originally called LIMSAT, was renamed into ULTRASAT in 2011 when a proposal was submitted to NASA for the Explorers program 2012 Mission of Opportunity section, in collaboration with NASA's Ames Research Center.
 Due to the sequester and NASA budget cuts, no proposal was selected that year.
 Following considerable changes in the configuration of the telescope, the planned orbit and the satellite bus, a new proposal was submitted in December 2014 in collaboration with JPL, which achieved the rating "Category II", meaning high scientific and technological merits, but was not selected for financing.
 The current project will not involve NASA, as indicated above.
-From a concept of eight small refractive UV telescopes on a satellite in low earth orbit, ULTRASAT evolved to a single wide-field Schmidt telescope in geosynchronous orbit.
+From a concept of eight small refractive UV telescopes on a satellite in low Earth orbit, ULTRASAT evolved to a single wide-field Schmidt telescope in geosynchronous orbit.